kornysietsma/twuk_awayday_2018/README.md

 # Visualising Toxic Code
 Docs and links for my talk at the Thoughtworks UK 2018 away day

+**NOTE** this is part of my older code tools - see https://kornysietsma.github.io/polyglot-tools-docs/ for latest stuff.

 This repo is mostly so I can provide a single landing page for people who want to view my source code, or demos.
 It's pretty thin right now, I'll hopefully be adding bits at the last minute!